Some hedge funds face steep losses after betting on hot sectors

 Similarly, RTW Investments, one of the industry's hottest biotech funds, told investors that performance estimates for its RTW Flagship Fund including designated investments show the portfolio losing 9.51% in May.
 For the year, it has fallen 34.5%.

-Life sciences and biopharma hedge fund Perceptive Advisors lost 19.4% in May, leaving the fund down 41.5% for the year following on the heels of a 28% drop in 2021, according to an investor update.
+Life sciences and biopharma hedge fund Perceptive Advisors lost 19.4% in May, leaving the fund down 41.5% for the year following double digit losses in 2021, according to an investor update.

 For many fund managers the damage began long before May when former market darlings reported unexpectedly poor returns.
 Netflix NFLX.O in April said it lost subscribers for the first time in a decade, sending its share price tumbling 35% in one day.